 In 2017, deployment of the supplier risk map was presented to TFT Earth - Earthworm Foundation, a specialist in the impact of supply chains and raw materials on the environment and deforestation.

-Procedures for regularly assessing suppliers as part of the risk mapping exercise are described in section 3.5.3.4.3 (annual social audit campaign).
+Procedures for regularly assessing suppliers as part of the risk mapping exercise are described in section 3.1 of this document (annual social audit campaign).

 CONTINUOUS RISK ANALYSIS AND UPDATING THE SUPPLIER RISK MAP